 Overview of Rhode Island Taxes

 Rhode Island has a progressive state income tax system with three tax brackets.
 The tax rates vary by income level, but are the same for all taxpayers regardless of filing status.
-Rhode Island’s top income tax rate is close to the nationwide average.
+Rhode Island’s top income tax rate of 5.99% is close to the nationwide average.
 No cities in the state levy local income taxes.